 Video 1 about Rotator Cuff Exercises – Using Exercise Bands

 By far the easiest and quickest way to strengthen and protect your rotator cuffs is with exercise bands.
-Invest in a set of exercise bands and then simply to do exercises 1 and 2 in the video below.
+Invest in a set of exercise bands and then simply do exercises 1 and 2 in the video below.
 If you have a few more minutes to spare, add in the other exercises as well.
 Start off with the lowest resistance exercise band and work your way up slowly and gently over many months.